Understanding the Costs of Opening a Franchise Business

 Startup Expenses

-These are the upfront costs that you will pay in order to have your new company up and running and ready for customers.
-Initial investment requirements might vary greatly from one franchise opportunity to the next.
+These are upfront costs that you will pay in order to have your new company up and running and ready for customers.
+Initial investment requirements might vary greatly from one franchise to the next.

 There are also many franchises that have much cheaper startup costs.
 However, remember, the lower the startup costs, the more likely it is that the franchise generates substantially lower revenues and potential profits.
 Franchisors know the value of their franchise and will leverage it accordingly so that the startup cost is just right.
+Both traditional lenders and online lenders offer loans for franchisees like term loans and business equipment financing options.

 Recurring Fees